Governance

 Make your voice heard!
 Our laws need to reflect our community : Kanehsatakero:non MUST be part of creating them.

-Four (4) draft laws have been presented to the community for input in 2025, under the KLMP:
+Four (4) draft laws were presented to the community for input in 2025, under the KLMP.
+They were put to a ratification vote on July 19, 2025.

 Trespass Law